 Major Causes Of Knee Pain And Soreness

-There are 5 different types of injuries that might affect your joint’s mobility causing your knee pain
+There are 5 different types of injuries that might affect your joint’s mobility causing you knee pain

-- A torn meniscus (any torn parts in the rubbery cartilage):
+- Torn meniscus (any torn parts in the rubbery cartilage):

 It can be caused by twisting or overloading on your knee the while carrying heavy any heavy loads.

 - ACL injury: (Anterior cruciate ligament injury):